NTB45/Kanon-Windows11-Guide/README.md

 Setting an issue in github might get my attention,but discord message will be much faster (If any issue is widespread i might set an FAQ page here)

 If you feel like improving the guide feel free to fork it or make a pull request, just give me a shoutout in the end

+I keep improving/updating this guide whenever i feel like i can make an improvement, so if you see any mistakes that might have came up from my careless typing then pls contact.

 ## Also, all credits for all programs, voicepatches and links listed here belong to those who made it